lsst-dm/diffimTests/shootout.md

 For the simulated input images, we will vary:

 * The number of static and variable sources
-* The relative widths/shapes of PSFs between the two images.
+* The relative widths/shapes/offsets of PSFs between the two images.
 This will include:
  - The "canonical" case of near-Gaussian PSFs with that of the science image being wider than that of the template.
  - The inverse case where the PSF of the science image is narrower (or equal to) that of the template
  - Cases where PSF of one image are elongated in one axis to be broader than that of the other image
 * Cases where PSFs of science and/or template image are mis-measured by a certain amount (we will quantify it in terms of percentage mismeasurement of PSF sigma).
+* Cases where images are systematically astrometrically offset from each other by a fraction of a pixel
 * Cases where noise of one or both images are mis-measured.
 * Combinations of all of the above.